New

 The Research Sprint (30 minutes)

-2. "Customize the landing page with our brand colors and a lead form"
+2. "Configure the landing page with our brand colors, a lead form, and a custom URL"

 3. "Import these 50 contacts from our CRM"